 Baby ready for a menu reboot?
 Here’s all you need to know about how to transition from formula to milk, with practical tips from a lactation consultant.

-Your baby’s first birthday is on the horizon—and with it a whole lot of other firsts.
+If baby’s first birthday is on the horizon, along with it comes a whole lot of other firsts.

 There may be first steps, first words, and yes, first tastes.

 One of the sweet substances that may be making its way onto their new menu is milk.

 So how do you make the switch from formula to milk?

 Don’t worry, we’ve got you covered, with top tips from expert lactation consultant, Katie Nicholas.

 Strap in, mama, we’re exploring all there is to know about transitioning from formula to milk.